COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### What should you call me?

 Most students call me Professor/Prof Ellis, and that's great!
 This is how I typically sign emails to students.
 I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
-I would prefer you *not* address me as Ms./Miss/Mrs. Ellis (but I likely won't correct you....it's really not that big of a deal to me).
+I would prefer you *not* address me as Ms./Miss/Mrs. Ellis.

 ### What I should call you